Texas Child Car Seat Laws

 - Loss of enjoyment of life

-Would you like to have an attorney from the Stephens Law Firm, PLLC, analyze your child’s case and let you know how much it may be worth?
-Then please do not hesitate to pick up the phone and set up a free consultation at our Fort Worth law offices.
+Would you like to have attorney Jason Stephens from the Stephens Law Firm, PLLC, analyze your child’s case and let you know how much it may be worth?
+Then please do not hesitate to pick up the phone and set up a free consultation at the Fort Worth law office.

-At the Stephens Law Firm, PLLC, we have been providing the people of Texas with the legal advice and guidance they need for many years.
+At the Stephens Law Firm, PLLC, Jason has been providing the people of Texas with the legal advice and guidance they need for many years.
 If you need help seeking compensation after your child was hurt because of the child car seat, all you need to do is give us a call at (817) 420-7000 or contact his law office online.
-He is ready to assist you 24/7, so give us a call today.
+He is ready to assist you 24/7, so give him a call today.